Making an Alumni Fund grant application

 - Replacement costs for old or worn-out equipment

 - Funding for catering, for instance for a conference

 Applications are considered by the Alumni Fund Panel, which includes students, staff and alumni donors.
 The meetings take place twice each year, in October and in March.
 Application deadlines are usually six weeks before the meeting.

 Extraordinary applications may be considered for Chair’s Action between meeting dates, but will need to be accompanied but a clear explanation of why it was not possible to submit the application within the normal time frame.

 Funds are made available each year for Students’ Union affiliated groups.
 SU clubs, teams and societies should apply directly to the Students’ Union.

-- Attend a drop-in session at the Department of Development & Alumni Relations ahead of the application deadline to discuss your project.
+- Attend an information session at the Department of Development & Alumni Relations ahead of the application deadline to discuss your project.
 Details will be advertised around campus.
-Please email firstname.lastname@example.org to arrange a time or book via this form.
+Please email email@example.com to arrange a time or book via this form.